Buying A New Bike – Full Review – ’22 Pivot 429 Trail

 The Purchase Experience

 Yes, respect.
-If a salesperson lies, misleads, or pushes, then they don’t respect you.
+If a salesperson lies, misleads, or pushes, then they do not respect you.
 Move on.
 But, I diverge.

 I looked high and low for the 2 bikes of choice.
 With pandemic pressures, it is hard.
-I found a super high-end Pivot Mach 4 (in Denver), but I didn’t want that much.
+I found a super high-end Pivot Mach 4 (in Denver), but I did not want that much.
 (Live valve and all the extras are cool, but very expensive.)

 One day I walked into a local bike shop and found an XL version of the Trek Top Fuel.
-That’s a little big for me, but a quick ride would certainly tell if it was still top of the list!
+That is a little big for me, but a quick ride would certainly tell if it was still top of the list!

 Wow, I was impressed.
 Trek did a good job with the Top Fuel.